 Periodically throughout his tenure, Klein stepped back and reevaluated the way in which the foundation supported a particular field.
-In 1976, for instance, he funded Johanna Gill, who had just completed a Ph.D. on video art at Brown University, to write a report for the foundation called Video: State of the Art, for which she travelled around the country and interviewed artists and people involved with media arts centers.
+In 1976, for instance, he funded Johanna Gill, who had just completed a Ph.D. on video art at Brown University, to write a report for the foundation called Video: State of the Art, for which she traveled around the country and interviewed artists and people involved with media arts centers.
 The report, written in a casual, conversational style, was felt by many in the video community to evoke the Rockefeller's stand on who and what was interesting and fundable in the field.
-Indeed, it concentrated heavily on several Rockefellerfunded programs, including NCET, the New Television Workshop, and the TV lab.
-Despite an anti-art bias, it was in many ways a balanced evaluation of most of the activity from the late 1960s until the mid-1970s, and scruting shows that Gill discussed many a lists who were not among the Rockefeller choser.
-The ner reportions as seen as indicative of what the foundation in the magnitude of the foundation and Klein's role in media.
+Indeed, it concentrated heavily on several Rockefeller funded programs, including NCET, the New Television Workshop, and the TV lab.
+Despite an anti-art bias, it was in many ways a balanced evaluation of most of the activity from the late 1960s until the mid-1970s, and scrutiny shows that Gill discussed many artists who were not among the Rockefeller chosen.
+That her report can be seen as indicative of what the foundation had done for the field attests to the magnitude of the foundation and Klein's role in media.